 Where to Find a Hidden Gem

 Some of Hartford’s best kept secrets are off the beaten track, but others are right in plain sight.
 Browse the collection of natural wonders and unusual oddities at the Museum of Curiosities—tucked away on the top floor of Connecticut's Old State House.
 For lunch, try the Polish National Home, a Hartford landmark and an authentic Polish pub.
 And don’t forget a sweet dessert—Capital Ice Cream is a tiny little shop on Capitol Avenue that is making a big name for itself in the city.
+Then between City Hall and the Woodsworth Athenium Museum of Art, discover a 50-foot, red-orange Stegosaurus statue constructed by sculptor and Connecticut resident Alexander Calder.
 Top the day off with a visit to Hartford’s Coltsville National Historical Park for a unique glimpse into mid 19thcentury industrial America, not to mention the Thomas Hooker Brewery there.

 What Not to Miss

 Hartford is home to a rich artistic history.
 Mark Twain and Harriet Beecher Stowe made their homes in the city and you can still visit them today.
 The innovative Wadsworth Atheneum Museum of Art is the oldest continuously operating art museum in the country.
 And Hartford is home to award-winning theater as well.
 If you’d like to see the city from above, the On20 restaurant offers sweeping views to the Connecticut River Valley, along with highly rated cuisine, on the 20th floor of One State Street.
 For a real change of pace, why not try Pine & Iron Axe Throwing?
 This edgy new activity is taking the city by storm.
 And don’t miss our award-winning art and theater venues!